Osmotherley, North Yorkshire

-Osmotherley is a village and civil parish in the Hambleton hills in North Yorkshire, six miles north-east of Northallerton.
+Osmotherley is a village and civil parish in the Hambleton Hills in North Yorkshire, six miles north-east of Northallerton.
 The village is at the western edge of the North York Moors National Park.
 Osmotherley is on the route of the 110-mile Cleveland Way, one of the National Trails established by Natural England.

 Origin of name

-Osmotherley probably means the clearing or 'ley', belonging to a Viking called 'Asmund' or a Saxon called 'Osmund'.
+Osmotherley probably means the clearing or 'ley' belonging to a Viking called 'Asmund' or a Saxon called 'Osmund'.
 In Domesday Book it was recorded as Asmundrelac and subsequently as Osmundeslay and Osmonderlay.

 Local legend says that Osmotherley was named after the mother of a villager named Oswald or Osmund, who went out to gather firewood in the winter.
 When she did not return her son became anxious and went out to look for her.
 He found her lying in the snow, dead or dying from the cold.
 Because he was not able to carry her back, he lay down beside her and died himself.
 It is where Oswald's mother lies, hence Osmotherley.

 Governance

-Located in the North Riding of Yorkshire, a division of the historic county of Yorkshire, Osmotherley has been administered as part of the non-metropolitan county of North Yorkshire since 1972.
-North Yorkshire Police, created by the same Local Government Act 1972 as the non-metropolitan county, are responsible for Osmotherley.
+Osmotherley is located in the North Riding of Yorkshire, a division of the historic county of Yorkshire.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 An electoral ward of the same name stretches north and south from the village and had a population at the 2011 census of 1,764.
-It is in the Richmond parliamentary constituency.
+It is in the Richmond and Northallerton parliamentary constituency.

 Amenities

 The village school, Osmotherley Primary School, was founded 1857 and the present building dates from 1878.
 It is on School Lane and has fewer than 50 pupils.

-Osmotherley has three public houses within a 55 yd radius: the Queen Catherine, the Three Tuns and the Golden Lion.
+Osmotherley has three public houses within a 55 yd radius: the Queen Catherine Hotel, The Three Tuns and the Golden Lion.
 The village also has a newsagents, a Top Shop, a Youth Hostel and an antique shop.
-In 2019, the Osmotherley Fish and Chip Shop was named the best fish and chip shop in Northern England at the England Business Awards event.
+In 2019 the Osmotherley Fish and Chip Shop was named the best fish and chip shop in Northern England at the England Business Awards event.
 Thompson, the shop that served Osmotherley since 1786, and an Art and Craft Shop have both recently closed.